 Water shoes aren't typically waterproof, but instead have built-in drainage channels and are designed to dry out quickly.
 The best water shoes are lightweight yet protective, with grippy rubber soles that make them ideal for rockpool scrambling and trail hiking.

-In short, if you've been making do with a pair of walking sandals or walking flip flops, now might be time to upgrade; dedicated water shoes will do a much better job of protecting your feet and keeping you comfortable and stability in and around water.
+Basically, if you've been making do with a pair of walking sandals or walking flip flops, now might be time to upgrade; dedicated water shoes will do a much better job of protecting your feet and keeping you comfortable and stability in and around water.

 Our top five picks of the best water shoes for women and men include Keen's versatile Astoria West sandal, Vivo Barefoot's high-performing ESC Tempest boot, which is ideal for outdoor professionals, and Decathlon's affordable unisex Aquashoe, which is a stone-cold bargain.
 And before you hit the water, be sure to arm yourself with one of the best life jackets, to keep you safe if you run into troubles.